Dino Park Surprisingly fun, but small, dinosaur theme park in Kemer

 We understand it can get quite busy in high tourism season, so we recommend going in early Spring or late Fall before crowds get too big.
 You will miss out on the pool area, but there are so many other places to swim in Antalya.
 (Namely, the beach.)

 If you do not have Turkish resident visas, we would not recommend paying the tourist price tag.
-Showing your ikamet reduces the price from $25 a person to 50TL a person – kids 5 and under are fee.
-We would gladly spend 50TL a person for a couple hours to experience the closest we will ever get to Jurassic Park coming to life!
-But, unless you or your little kids are dinosaur enthusiasts, it is not worth $25 a person.
+Showing your ikamet reduces the price from $25 a person to $15 a person – kids 5 and under are fee.
+Unless you or your little kids are dinosaur enthusiasts, it is probably not worth $15 a person unless you go in the summertime and can enjoy the pool.

 Getting There